-With the rapid changes surrounding the coronavirus (COVID-19) pandemic outbreak, comes a human response.
+With the most recent coronavirus (COVID-19) restrictions comes a human response.

 Life as we knew it has changed as our governments work hard to help slow the spread of coronavirus (COVID-19).

-And the term ‘social distancing’ has swept across the globe alongside the coronavirus pandemic, but more health experts are calling it ‘physical’ distancing because while we need to stay away from each other physically, it’s vital we retain our social connections.
+And of course, the term ‘social distancing’ has swept across the globe alongside the coronavirus pandemic.
+We're hoping this time around more of us will follow the lead of health experts, and start saying ‘physical’ distancing, because while we need to stay away from each other physically, it’s vital we retain our social connections.

 Why ‘social distancing’ is being relabelled as ‘physical distancing’